mikeperry-tor/circpad-sim/README.md

 At the middle relay, the first `circpad_cell_event_nonpadding_received` event is the onionskin that is to be forwarded to the exit/third hop.

-If your experiments rely on circuit setup timing for the handshake before logging begins, please contact us for ways to provide this.
-Otherwise you can probably get away with inserting your own synthetic cell there.
+If your experiments rely on circuit setup timing information for the handshake before logging begins, please contact us for ways to provide this.
+Otherwise you can probably get away with inserting your own synthetic cell events there.

 ## Limitations